 "Poaching has reached crisis proportions, and Rachel Nuwer pursues this story to places few journalists go.
 The result is a vivid and urgent book." -- Elizabeth Kolbert, author of The Sixth Extinction

 "A revelation of a book: Rachel Nuwer pulls back the curtain of dry statistics to reveal the illegal and sordid world of wildlife trafficking as well as the valiant efforts to stem the tide.
-A firsthand account that is hard to put down." -- Thomas E. Lovejoy, University professor of Environmental Science and Policy, George Mason University
+A firsthand account that is hard to put down." -- Thomas E. Lovejoy, George Mason University

 "Our planet's most iconic species - particularly African elephants - are facing devastating declines because of poaching.
 This is an important book that should inspire all of us to action." -- Paul G. Allen, Microsoft co-founder and philanthropist